DIY Baking Station

 To finish them off, Michael installed drawers faces by measuring and cutting more pine and screwed them on the front of each drawer from the inside out.

 Each drawer got a good sanding down and I applied two coats of primer.
+(Sanding down the first coat in between)

 The last step to complete our baking station was to trim it out so it looked like it was part of the existing cabinetry.